Skip to main content

 When people think of cholesterol, most immediately associate it with something bad.
 However, cholesterol is an essential molecule required by every cell in our body.
 It plays a key role in the production of hormones, the structure of cell membranes, and other vital functions.
 But like many things in the body, it’s all about balance.
 And when it comes to cholesterol, the balance between “good” and “bad” cholesterol, particularly low-density lipoprotein (LDL) cholesterol, is critical for our health.

 LDL cholesterol, often referred to as “bad cholesterol,” is the principle cause of the buildup of plaque in the coronary arteries, which leads to coronary heart disease (CHD).
 This type of heart disease can result in heart attacks, strokes, and other cardiovascular events.
-In fact, studies have shown that elevated LDL cholesterol is one of the most significant risk factors for heart disease.
+By the age of 50 near half of westernised populations have coronary plaque detectable by contrast CT.

 In this article, we will explore what determines your LDL cholesterol levels, the role of the liver in cholesterol production, and how genetic and lifestyle factors influence cholesterol levels and heart disease risk.